x1wins/CW-OVP/README.md

     - Memory
         - more 2Gb
     - Number of Server
-        - manager server : 1
+        - master server : 1 or more
-        - worker server : 2 or more (you can easy scale out)
+        - slave server : 2 or more

 ## Roadmap
 [Roadmap](/ROADMAP.md)